lawrencea13/LCModSync/README.md

 # Requirements
 1. Bepinex
-2. At the moment, ScriptEngine
-3. Host and client need to at least have this mod installed
+2. Host and client need to at least have this mod installed
-4. Internet :)
+3. Internet :)

 # How to implement into your mod
 1. Download and add as a reference